KSpiliop/LPSOLVE_in_Python/README.md

 **LPSOLVE** is an excellent open source solver for mathematical programming problems.
 It can be used for linear (LP), integer (IP) and mixed integer linear (MILP) problems.
 It is distributed under the [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "GNU Lesser General Public License").

 All documentation for LPSOLVE can be found [here](http://lpsolve.sourceforge.net/5.5/ "LPSOLVE").
 This short tutorial shows how to use LPSOLVE from Python in Windows.
-It is also available as a Jupiter notebook [here](https://github.com/KSpiliop/LPSOLVE_in_Python/blob/master/Notebook/Calling%2BLPSOLVE%2Bfrom%2BPython.ipynb "Notebook")
+It is also available as a Jupiter notebook [here](https://github.com/KSpiliop/LPSOLVE_in_Python/blob/master/Code/Calling_LPSOLVE_from_Python.ipynb "Notebook") and as a Python file [here](https://github.com/KSpiliop/LPSOLVE_in_Python/blob/master/Code/Calling_LPSOLVE_from_Python.py ".py file").

 <h2 style="color:blue;">Installation of LPSOLVE in Windows</h2>

 There are several articles on running LPSOLVE from Python and even a package for it, [PyLPSolve](http://www.stat.washington.edu/~hoytak/code/pylpsolve/ "PyLPSolve").
 But PyLPSolve cannot yet be installed on Windows.
-Personally, I had also problems with the instructions in [LPSOLVE pages](http://lpsolve.sourceforge.net/5.5/Python.htm "Using lpsolve from Python").
+There are also reported problems with the instructions in [LPSOLVE pages](http://lpsolve.sourceforge.net/5.5/Python.htm "Using lpsolve from Python").
 Some other unofficial distributions do not work with Windows 64-bit.

-Probably a general solution is the one found in [this post](http://stackoverflow.com/questions/23411205/how-to-use-lpsolve-from-python-in-windows-64bit "Post").
+Probably the best solution is the one found in [this post](http://stackoverflow.com/questions/23411205/how-to-use-lpsolve-from-python-in-windows-64bit "Post").

 So, visit the page [http://www.lfd.uci.edu/~gohlke/pythonlibs/](http://www.lfd.uci.edu/~gohlke/pythonlibs/ "Unofficial Windows Binaries for Python Extension Packages") and find the appropriate Python wheel package under the heading: